anlane611/anlane611.github.io/_pages/cv.md

 Talks
 ======
-* October 2019: Poster and speed talk
+* Oct.
+2019: Poster and speed talk
   * "Testing Presence-Absence Association in the Microbiome Using LDM and PERMANOVA"
   * Women in Statistics and Data Science Conference

-* August 2019: Invited panelist
+* Aug.
+2019: Invited panelist
   * "Young Adults with LGMD", "Travel and Recreation with LGMD"
   * Limb Girdle Muscular Dystrophy Conference